dinh-tran-mesoneer/Pizza-Store-Online/README.md

-# Axon.Ivy Trainning Pizza Store Online
+# Axon.Ivy Training Pizza Store Online
 ## Expected Goals
 - Fundamental knowledge of Axon.ivy and its project.
 - Build an Axon.ivy project name PizzaStore Online which supporting simple Use Case.